jghelani-hl/docker-demo-hl/README.md

 Let's take our React app for example.
 Let's say we want to build our React app and then use Nginx to run it.
 We can use a multistep build to build our React app in one image and then copy the built React app to another image.
 This way we can keep our Nginx image small and only include the built React app.

-Let's create a new `Dockerfile` in the `docker-frontend` directory and call it Build.Dockerfile with the following configuration:
+Let's create a new `Dockerfile` in the `docker-frontend` directory and call it Build.
+Dockerfile with the following configuration:

 ```docker
 # Build the React app